 In urban areas, many subscribers have sophisticated demands in terms of design and functions.
 There is demand for music phones, particularly given the youthful make up of the market and for functions such as MP3/MP4 support, high-resolution cameras and camcorders.
-With over 50% of Iranians under f = BMI forecast.
-Source: BMI, Operators the age of 24, the country is expected to become an important market for value-added and data services.
+With over 50% of Iranians under the age of 30, the country is expected to become an important market for value-added and data services.
 This is despite continued government control over the use of multimedia messaging services (MMS).